-• KeyStore for Private Key: This folder is defined for the local MSP of a peer or orderer node (or in an client's local MSP), and contains the node's signing key.
-This key matches cryptographically the node's identity included in Node Identity folder and is used to sign data - for example to sign a transaction proposal response, as part of the endorsement phase.
+• keystore: (private Key) This folder is defined for the local MSP of a peer or orderer node (or in a client's local MSP), and contains the node's private key.
+This key is used to sign data - for example to sign a transaction proposal response, as part of the endorsement phase.